odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 Create a new `tests/TestCase/` directory in your project root.

-Open `composer.json` and the the following scripts:
+Open `composer.json` and the following scripts:

 ```json
 "scripts": {